What are varicose veins?

 A doctor who specialises in veins (a vascular specialist) will be able to advise the patient about the most suitable form of treatment.
 One of the first treatments offered will usually involve ultrasound or laser treatment to seal the affected veins and this is carried out under local anaesthetic, so the patient won’t feel any pain and the patient will normally go home the same day.
 The patient will need to wear compression stockings for up to a week after having treatment.

-For more information search for ‘varicose veins’ on the NHS UK website.
+- For more information search for ‘varicose veins’ at www.nhs.uk

 Treatment policy for patients covered by NHS Birmingham and Solihull CCG